arkovia/acts/arkovia-constitution-act.md

 - Rural-wide initiatives can fall under the state scale, rural NGIs cannot exercise initiatives outside state borders or inside city borders.

 ## Section 3: Acts System
-### Segment 1: Introduciton
+### Segment 1: Introduction
-Acts are Arkovia's form of law.
-When approved accepted by the Genesis Council or voted-in by the direct democracy, they become recognised as national law.
+Acts are Arkovia's form of law, when accepted, they become legally binding.

 ### Segment 2: Changes to Protected Acts
-Changes to the protected acts must be treated as extensions of this constitution and subject to the process and protocol of constitution ammendments.
+Changes to the protected acts must be treated as extensions of this constitution and subject to the same protocol of Constitutional Ammendments.

 ### Segment 3: Protected Acts
 The acts with protection are listed below:
 - Human Rights Act

+### Segment 4: Acceptance
+Acts must be accepted by the Genesis Council or voted-in by the Direct Democracy before they become recognised as national law.
+All previous legislation is superceded by the new legislation.

-## Declaration
+## Recognition
 The `Genesis Council` and `Arkovia Direct Democracy` formally accepts this act as a recognised act of the Nation.